soundbanana/youtube-ios/README.md

 Only you and your choice

 ## Dependencies
-To set up dependencies, run pod install.
+To set up dependencies, run `pod install`.

 ## Running
-Open BananaTube.xcworkspace, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
-Build using the BananaTube scheme.
+Open `BananaTube.xcworkspace`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
+Build using the `BananaTube` scheme.